-What is the relationship between the Council and the Roll Back Malaria Partnership?
+What is the relationship between the Council and the RBM Partnership to End Malaria?

-Though the End Malaria Council is a separate body from the Roll Back Malaria Partnership, the Council is dependent upon the strategic guidance and expertise of the Partnership and will work in close coordination across its priority areas.
+Though the End Malaria Council is a separate body from the RBM Partnership to End Malaria, the Council is dependent upon the strategic guidance and expertise of the Partnership and works in close coordination across its priority areas.

 How long are terms on the Council?
 How often does the Council meet?

-Council members serve three-year renewable terms and come together as a full group twice each year.
+Council members serve three-year renewable terms and come together as a full group once each year.
 Between meetings, Council members are in regular contact and collaboration.

 What is the affiliation of members to the End Malaria Council?